hightechu/techccelerator-2023-safespace/README.md

 Safe Space is an app that provides young men with mental health resources such as quick access to booking systems for counseling appointments, online resources, and a secure, peer-to-peer chat.
 [View the protoype here](https://safespace-a744f.firebaseapp.com/) or [check out the business pitch here.](https://docs.google.com/presentation/d/1YuhBh8Cu42MCOk6tpnndt5Q500_6C1KRCNN3KckgBtA/edit#slide=id.p)

+_Safe Space is the winner of the Innovation Award_

 ## Technologies

 The HighTechU Techccelerator web app uses the following technologies: Node.js, React.js, Firebase, and Bootstrap.